umang4846/auronia-interview/README.md

 Run the project through the IDE and head out to http://localhost:1999

-# Get All Orders :
+# GET All Orders :

 Mapping : GET Mapping.
 Parameters : Not Required.